Light Reflecting Materials Program

 grant_single_labels|admissibility

-- Applicants must be primarily apple growers or tree fruit crop producers located in BC.
+- The applicant must be primarily an apple grower or other tree fruit crop producer, which includes grapes.

-- Applicants must be the operator of the farmed property where the materials will be used and follow good horticultural practices.
+- The applicant must be the operator of the farmed property where the light reflecting materials will primarily be used.

 grant_eligibility_criteria|who_can_apply

-Eligible companies for the Light Reflecting Materials Program grant in Canada must be primarily apple growers or other tree fruit crop producers located in BC, operating the farmed property where the materials will be used, and following good horticultural practices.
+To be eligible to apply for the Light Reflecting Materials Program, applicants must be primarily apple growers or producers of other tree fruit crops (including grapes) located in British Columbia.
+They must also be the operators of the farmed property where the light reflecting materials will primarily be used.

 grant_eligibility_criteria|who_cannot_apply